 - Children should have less.

-Unsaturated fats can help to lower the risk of heart disease and the amount of cholesterol in your body.
+On the other hand, swapping saturated fats for unsaturated fats can help to lower cholesterol and reduce the risk of heart disease.
 Unsaturated fats can be either polyunsaturated or monounsaturated:

 - Monounsaturated fats help protect our hearts by maintaining levels of good HDL cholesterol while reducing levels of bad LDL cholesterol.
 Examples include avocados, olive oil and almonds.